gnaigsolo/pathfindingvisualizer/README.md

-A visualizer for path finding algorithms in 2D maze
+A visualizer for path finding algorithms in 2D maze.
+Sorry about the mess!